Felix-Seip/docker-java-process-start-speed-test/README.md

 ```

 It should also be noted that these performance problems were also noticed on MacBook Pros with an Intel Chip.

+## Extra Sidenotes
+This repository was tested with various docker daemon parameters.
+The number of CPUs, RAM and SWAP were intensely tested without any big differences to the above mentioned results.